American Humanist Association’s Key Issues

 The AHA promotes equality for women and men in all sectors, at all times, in all countries.
 We condemn all forms of gender-based violence, restrictions on women’s reproductive choices, legal, religious, and societal discrimination, and any attempts to reduce women to second-class citizen status.
 We continue to act in favor of eliminating the gender gap, including support for girls’ education, individual rights, compensation and benefits, and access to economic and social resources both domestically and worldwide.
 Religion, tradition, and culture can no longer be excuses for the systemic oppression of half of humanity.

-The AHA actively supports the pursuit of equal rights for individuals identifying as Lesbian, Gay, Bisexual, and/or Transgendered.
-While many Americans discriminate against these groups on the basis of religious ideology or so-called “family values,” a growing majority rejects the idea that LGBT individuals and families are second-class citizens, and encourages tolerance and public sector reform of their rights to marry, adopt children, and live free from intimidation, hate speech, and violence.
+While many Americans discriminate against these groups on the basis of religious ideology or so-called “family values,” a growing majority rejects the idea that LGBTQ individuals and families are second-class citizens, and encourages tolerance and public sector reform of their rights to marry, adopt children, and live free from intimidation and violence.

-State and federal laws that prohibit LGBT Americans from seeking civil marriage licenses, adopting children, participating in publicly funded organizations, and being protected from hate speech and crimes, endanger the freedom of expression of personal sexual identity.
-The AHA commends legislation and litigation that furthers equality on issues of marriage and family rights for the LGBT community.
+State and federal laws that prohibit LGBTQ Americans from seeking civil marriage licenses, adopting children, and participating in publicly funded organizations endanger the freedom of expression of personal sexual identity.
+The AHA commends legislation and litigation that furthers equality on issues of marriage and family rights for the LGBTQ community.

 Civil Rights in America